zoekirsh/sinatra-views-lab/README.md

 http://localhost:9393/hello, http://localhost:9393/goodbye, and
 http://localhost:9393/date.

-You can run `learn` to get the tests passing and see errors.
+You can run `learn test` to get the tests passing and see errors.

 1. Create a template called `hello.erb` in `views` that contains an `h1` tag with the content `Hello World`.
 This should get rendered via a GET `/hello`